 How to Fix a Scratched Record

-Listening to music on vinyl is an experience everyone should have.
+Listening to music using a vinyl record is an experience everyone should have.
 Even in the digital age, new audiences are treasuring the way songs sound differently on records.
 If you don’t know how to store a vinyl record, though, they can easily become scratched.
 Weather, age, and other factors can all lead to record scratches, big and small.
 Additionally, the delicate nature of vinyl leaves it susceptible to cracks.

 Learning how to fix a scratched record is an important part of preserving the sound.
 Fortunately, there are ways to repair your records and prevent skipping songs by following a few simple steps.

 Lay the scratched vinyl record on a flat surface.
 Gently wipe away any dust from your record with a microfiber towel, drying cloth, or dry brush.
 Next, with electrical tape, gently press down on either side of the crack to the edge of where the break is on the record.
 This will help stabilize it as you’re working.

 Apply a thin line of epoxy or wood glue to the scratched area.
 Use a toothpick to ease into the crack and allow time for it to seep in thoroughly.
 If there are multiple scratches, apply glue to the entire record as it spins on your turntable.
 Place the tip of the glue bottle to the inner label of the record and lightly apply pressure.
 Stop once you’ve reached the outer edge of the record.
 This method should create thin, even lines throughout.

 Take a piece of cardboard and touch it to the other edge of the record while it continues to spin.
 This will spread the glue out evenly in a smooth layer to cover the record.
 Once it’s thinly covered, allow it to dry for approximately 24 hours.
 If it feels sticky, let it dry for a few more hours.